pkp24/Vship/README.md

 to install: either use the dll or:
 `make install`

-# Performance on my laptop on some clip:
+# Performance on my desktop on some clip:

 ![comparison](Images/vshipjxl.png)